Daily Prayer from the Anglican Prayer Book for Australia

 Humbly, in faith we Pray – LORD hear our prayer

 Saviour God, we remember with love all those that have passed this week.
 We thank you for the faithfully departed and your servants in every age.
-We ask that our ancestors and all your saints may be brought to a joyful resurrection and the fulfilment of your glorious kingdom.
+We ask that our ancestors and all your saints may be brought to the joyful resurrection and the fulfilment of your glorious kingdom.

 Humbly, in faith we Pray – LORD hear our prayer